We specialise in helping people develop their skills and improve their photography.

-Working in small groups, you will be guided to key areas of the gardens to make the most of your time there.
+Working in a small group, you will be guided to key areas of the gardens to make the most of your time there.
 You will receive advice and support from a qualified teacher with many years experience.

-A half day session (3 hours) at one of our events costs £50 per person and includes your ticket for the garden on that day.
+A half day session (3 hours) at one of our calendar events costs £50 per person and includes your ticket for the garden on that day.

 Who is this for?

 Our sessions are ideal for beginner photographers or those who are new to digital photography.
 They are a great way to explore a new garden and spend a morning or afternoon with like-minded people, while picking up advice on photography.

 We prefer not to do formal teaching and instead we work with people as individuals within the group, so we can cater for different abilities.